Potluck Community: Re-Imagining the KingdomOthers, Community , Family

 You and your wife have four children.
 How have you tried to raise your kids to embrace the practices of the Jesus economy while living in a culture that teaches them the opposite?

-Michael: As American Christians, our idolatry often shows up in the ways we don’t disciple our kids.
+M: As [North] American Christians, our idolatry often shows up in the ways we don’t disciple our kids.
 Often as parents, we don’t really want God’s Kingdom.
 We’re worried that God won’t deliver the goods!

 The ancient Israelites worshiped Baal as an insurance policy.
 They liked God, but they wanted Baal there just in case, to make sure the rain kept falling on their crops.